seqeralabs/docs/multiqc_docs/core/reports/customization.md

 Tables have configuration at two levels:

 1. Entire table
    - Affects all columns and data.
-These configs are the same as _plot configs_ and can be overridden with `custom_plot_config` as described in the [Customising plots](#customising-plots) section.
+These configs are the same as _plot configs_ and can be overridden with `custom_plot_config` as described in the [customizing plots](#customizing-plots) section.
 2. Specific columns
    - Table columns (headers) have their own configuration scope:`custom_table_header_config`.
 See below.

 ### Config for an entire table

-Here we are customising the _Picard HSMetrics_ table.
+Here we are customizing the _Picard HSMetrics_ table.
 We're setting a non-standard title for the first column (usually _"Sample name"_) and changing the minimum value for the colour scale for _all_ columns.

 :::note